-It was something as simple as a Facebook event that created a sporting atmosphere among two CIS schools.
-Resembling closely to what we see down south in the NCAA, Laurier University saw an almost packed gym with their home colours of purple and gold, but with a hostile addition of red.
+It was something as simple as a Facebook event that created an unbelievable sporting atmosphere among two CIS schools.
+Resembling closely to what we see down south in the NCAA, Wilfrid Laurier University saw an almost packed gym with their home colours of purple and gold, but with a hostile addition of red.

-Brock students made the trip to the Waterloo, Ontario School to support their Women’s and Men’s Basketball team as they tipped-off versus Laurier.
+Brock University students made the trip to Waterloo to support their Women’s and Men’s Basketball team as they tipped-off versus Laurier.

 The sea of red appeared midway through the fourth quarter of the women’s game on Wednesday night, with Brock students chanting cheers and playing drums.
 With the Laurier crowd in shock as their home-court was being invaded, the home students were overheard making phone calls to their friends saying, “Bring everyone you know”.